Thousands of migrants held in squalor under Texas bridge – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Priscilla Alvarez, Julia Jones and Brad Parks contributed to this report.
+CNN’s Priscilla Alvarez, Julia Jones, Raja Razek and Brad Parks contributed to this report.

 Comments